Best Treadmills For 2019 In All Categories – Our Expert’s Top Picks

 The last category is the high end one, which includes the commercial/club-quality treadmills built for home use.
 So here you’re getting a residential version of a health club machine.

-The best brands here are Matrix, Life Fitness and Precor, all well-regarded names with plenty of folding and non-folding choices in the $2000+ range.
+The best brands here are Life Fitness and Precor, both well-regarded names with plenty of folding and non-folding choices in the $2000+ range.
 Life Fitness and Precor offer commercial options for the home as well, but these treadmills are in the $5,000+ range.
 These are awesome treadmills, but you don’t need to be spending that much on a home machine.

 So those are going to be your best bets in all of the price categories as far as brands are concerned.
 All of these companies make great products, have solid warranties and provide everything you need to get a great workout.